BoulderCounty/rcv-rla/README.md

 <div id='id-section5.3'/>

 ### 5.3.
-Create the RAIRE formatted CVR file
+Create the RAIRE-Formatted CVR File
 - [ ] 5.3.1.
-Navigate to http://localhost:8887/html/ConvertCVRToRAIREwithJSON.html in a web browser
+Navigate to http://localhost:8887/html/ConvertCVRToRAIREwithJSON.html in a web browser.
 - [ ] 5.3.2.
-Load the four .json files from the Dominion Voting System that you placed in `c:\rcv-data\bccr`
+Load the four .json files from the Dominion Voting System that you placed in `c:\rcv-data\bccr`.
 - [ ] 5.3.3.
-Review the `Then choose options on how to deal with some issues` and `Next, choose the ballot types you want to audit` parameters and adjust if appropriate
+Review the `Then choose options on how to deal with some issues` and `Next, choose the ballot types you want to audit` parameters and adjust if appropriate.
 - [ ] 5.3.4.
-Select the contest being audited by checking the appropriate checkbox
+Select the contest being audited by checking the appropriate checkbox.
 - [ ] 5.3.5.
 Copy the JSON text between the --------------- boundaries for the contest you are auditing.
 Place this in an empty notepad text file, or leave this browser tab open.
 You will insert this data into the notebook in a later step.
-Don't worry - if you lose this, you'll be able to regenerate it using steps 5.3.1-5.3.4 above.
+Don't worry - if you lose this, you'll be able to regenerate it using Steps 5.3.1-5.3.4 above.
 - [ ] 5.3.6.
 Scroll to the bottom of the page, and click the `Download RAIRE format` link.
 Make a note of where this file is saved and move the file to `c:\rcv-data\bccr` -OR- choose to save it in `c:\rcv-data\bccr` if prompted.
 Name the file (or rename it if it automatically saves with an alternate name) as `RAIRE.txt`

 <div id='id-section5.4'/>

 ### 5.4.
 Generate the Assertions to Test
 - [ ] 5.4.1.
-Navigate to the shell you opened in step 5.2.3.
+Navigate to the shell you opened in Step 5.2.3.
 - [ ] 5.4.2.
 Change to the bccr directory in the container shell, and run the irvaudit assertion generator to create the assertion file:
     ```
     cd /rcv-data/bccr